rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-15: Creating a failing test for the `search` function we wish we had

-We've chosen to use "duct" as the string we're looking for in this test.
-The text we're searching in is three lines, only one of which contains "duct".
+We've chosen to use “duct” as the string we're looking for in this test.
+The text we're searching in is three lines, only one of which contains “duct”.
 We assert that the value returned from the `search` function contains only the one line we expect.